takugian/quick-tutorials-with-aws/README.md

 - [dynamostreamlambda] - DynamoDB Stream integrated with a Lambda function
 - [dynamotable] - DynamoDB table
 - [dynamotableautoscaling] - DynamoDB table with auto Scaling configured
-- [dynamotableecsappnode] - Integration between a DynamoDB table and an ECS task `backlog`
+- [dynamotableecsapp] - Integration between a DynamoDB table and an ECS task
 - [dynamotableimportsource] - DynamoDB table and import data from a S3 bucket
 - [dynamotableindexes] - DynamoDB table with Global Secondary Index (GSI) and Local Secondary Index (LSI) configured
 - [dynamotablelambda] - Integration between a DynamoDB table and a Lambda function